edysfy/Group_website/sysImp.md

               });
               ```
           - We have a PUT method on this route "api/user/login/:username".
 We used a params variable on the URL to send the username from the User-Service to the API.
            Now, this is coming from the User-Service on the front end.
 This service is only functional when the user is authenticated, and their details are stored on the client's browser.
 So we are not worried if the username is null.
 This allows the user the manually update their age/gender.
 If the user submits a new edit on the front end the User-Service will send a payload with the gender or date of birth to this path.
 We check to see which values are null then perform the appropriate update of the non-null value.
 We do this by calling the updateOne() method on the User model.
 This takes two parameters, the first is an object that specifies the user you want to update.
 We enter the username as it is a unique identifier.
 The second parameter takes in an object that describes specifies attributes that will be updated, with that data to replace the old data.
 Also, we calculate the user's age on the front end every time the user opens their profile.
 Whenever this happens, we update the user's age in the database.
+To keep it updated when each year passes.
               ```js
                 /*path which updated the user details*/
                 router.put("/:username", (req, res, next) => {